nenomaz/Tris-Game/README.md

 - The GRID consists of a div element, each BOX is a child div of the grid
 - When the user click on a BOX, Jquery Event Action will be triggered
-- The JQuery Event Action will fill the box with the user's token if the box is empty, if true next call a computer engine method that exam the grid situation and return the index of box to be filled, finally with this index the sub-method will fill the corresponding box.
+- The JQuery Event Action will fill the box with the user's token if the box is empty, if true next call a method that checks if the user has performed a tris, if true the game will be closed and the winner declared!
+Else, a computer engine method will be called that exams the grid situation and returns the index of box to be filled, finally with this index the sub-method will fill the corresponding box.

 ONE MIND: during the engine elaboration the other boxes events mustn't be on, otherwise will be returned an unexpected result.